Indigenous health in Australia: Cancers

 The incidence rate of cancer in Indigenous Australians compared with non-Indigenous Australians has varied between 2009 and 2017 and by state, but mostly showing a higher rate at between 1.1% and 1.4% for all cancers.
 Lung and breast cancers were the most common in the Indigenous population, and both lung and liver cancers were more common in the Indigenous than non-Indigenous population.
 Overall mortality rate from cancer was higher in New South Wales, Victoria, Queensland, WA, and the NT 2007–2014 (50% vs 65%, or 1.3 times as likely to die); this may be because they are less likely to receive the necessary treatments in time, or because the cancers that they tend to develop are often more lethal than other cancers.
 The 2022 AIHW report showed that the cancer death rate rose from 205 to 235 per 100,000.

+Indigenous Australians have lower participation rates in cancer prevention and treatment programmes, particularly for breast, cervical, and gastrointestinal cancers, compared to non-Indigenous Australians.
+While public discourse sometimes attributes this to a lack of understanding or individual healthcare choices, anthropological research shows that the issue is shaped by historical, social, and cultural factors.
+Prejudice in healthcare settings has fostered a long-standing mistrust, and screening services are often delivered in ways that are culturally inappropriate or economically inaccessible.

+Communication styles also influence participation.
+For example, many Aboriginal communities use "yarning," an informal, story-based approach to sharing health information, which contrasts with the professional, directive communication typical in mainstream health services.
+The absence of such culturally appropriate methods can discourage participation, with people living in remote areas often facing high travel costs to access specialised screening facilities.
+Research indicates that culturally appropriate, community led approaches such as mobile diagnostic units staffed by Indigenous healthcare professionals can improve both access and participation.
+In Australia, integrating Indigenous cultural traditions into cancer care is considered essential for reducing inequities and promoting better health outcomes.

 Human T-lymphotropic virus 1

 In central Australia, Indigenous Australians have human T-lymphotropic virus 1 at a rate thousands of times higher than non-Indigenous Australians.